swiss6th/homebridge-almond/readme.md

 Almond platform plugin for the amazing [Homebridge](https://github.com/nfarina/homebridge) project.
+Note that this is not maintained or endorsed by Securifi.

 # Installation